 The cricket was carried as far as the local network could send it; from metropolitan Melbourne, across regional Victoria, and over state borders into South Australia and Tasmania.

 A lot of people were staying up late to listen.
 ‘Test match parties’ had become a new social fad; groups gathered around the wireless, with food and drink, to follow the matches through the long winter nights.

 Vaude and Millar’s antics endeared them to their listeners.
 Alongside their fan mail and congratulatory telegrams, gifts of all kinds arrived at the studio; cigars and whiskey, fresh fruit, smoked hams, homemade cakes and biscuits, even freshly caught crayfish.

 Vaude celebrated these gifts on air, and greeted parties across Australia.
 He came up with a new song, ‘How Do You Do’, that he sang to acknowledge far flung locations, incorporating the town’s name into the lyrics of the song.

-He was verbose and charming, and never stumped.
+He was verbose and charming.

 ‘Gregarious, talkative and funny, Vaude was much loved; his name was a household word.

 In returning that attachment, he showed an understanding of his public’s need for mirth and camaraderie in the hard years of the Depression.’

 Australia fought back to win the second test of the 1930 series by 7 wickets, Bradman this time contributing 254.